scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 > Scala Native assumes single-threaded execution by default and does not provide multi-threaded programming,
 > however it’s possible to use C libraries to get access to multi-threading and synchronization primitives.
 > You need to remember it is not officially supported at the moment.

-## Reflective instantiation
-The SN plugin removes unused definitions of classes, methods, and variables during the linking stage to reduce the size of the output binary.
-This used to make using reflective calls very difficult.
-Fortunately, this is a thing of the past---with release 0.4.0 we introduced a subset of reflective operations allowed to be used.

-It would not be wise to enable reflective calls to all definitions as we would need to load many more objects and increase the size of the binary.
-That’s why you need to signal to the compiler which classes can use this mechanism - it can be done by marking your `trait`, `class`, or `object` with the `@EnableReflectiveInstantation` annotation.
-It will also make all of its descendants able to be reflectively instantiated.

-For definitions marked with this annotation Scala Native plugin would generate definitions of static class initializers and invoke them just before the `main` method in your final program.
-This step would register `LoadableModuleClass` and `InstantiableClass` instances for objects and classes accordingly - they could be accessed later via the provided `scalanative.reflect.Reflect` object methods in your code.

 ## Interop changes